Optical coherence tomography angiography

 Optical coherence tomography angiography (OCTA) is a non-invasive imaging technique based on optical coherence tomography (OCT) developed to visualize vascular networks in the human retina, choroid, skin and various animal models.
 OCTA may make use of speckle variance optical coherence tomography.

-OCTA uses low-coherence interferometry to measure changes in backscattered signal to differentiate areas of blood flow from areas of static tissue.
+OCTA uses motion contrast between cross-sectional OCT scans (B-frames) to differentiate blood flow from static tissue, enabling imaging of vascular anatomy.
 To correct for patient movement during scanning, bulk tissue changes in the axial direction are eliminated, ensuring that all detected changes are due to red blood cell movement.
 This form of OCT requires a very high sampling density in order to achieve the resolution needed to detect the tiny capillaries found in the retina.
-Recent advancements in OCT acquisition speed have made it possible the required sampling density to obtain a high enough resolution for OCTA.
-This has allowed OCTA to become widely used clinically to diagnose a variety of ophthalmological diseases, such as, age related macular degeneration (AMD), diabetic retinopathy, artery and vein occlusions, and glaucoma.
+This has allowed OCTA to obtain detailed images of retinal vasculature in the human retina and become widely used clinically to diagnose a variety of eye diseases, such as age related macular degeneration (AMD), diabetic retinopathy (DR), artery and vein occlusions, and glaucoma.

 Medical uses

 While conventional dye-based angiography is still the common gold standard, OCTA has been evaluated and used across many diseases.
-OCT-A was first introduced in clinical eyecare 2014.
+OCTA was first introduced in clinical eyecare in 2014.

-Uses include diabetic retinopathy (DR).
-In DR, OCTA was shown to resolve previously established markers of severe disease (i.e., vitreous proliferation).
+OCTA has applications in several diseases, including leading causes of blindness such as glaucoma and age-related macular degeneration.
+In diabetic retinopathy (DR), OCTA was shown to resolve previously established markers of severe disease (i.e., vitreous proliferation).
 Moreover, OCTA was shown to provide a plethora of additional biomarkers including subclinical loss of vessel density.
 Thus, OCTA may offer in future the potential to monitor the progression of DR at an earlier, pre-clinical state.
 Similarly, OCTA was shown to provide more refined information compared to dye-based angiography in other vascular occlusive diseases such as central (or branch) retinal vein occlusion.